nicwest/site/content/pages/cv.md

 is designed to be easily understood, easy to replace/refactor, and easy to test.

+**Other Languages**: In addition to python, I've worked professionaly in Golang, javascript, typescript, C, Obj-C <sup>\*</sup>, shell, lua, PHP, ASP, and Perl.
+I'm hobbiest clojure developer.

-**Kubernetes:** I've used kubernetes extensively every day for the last 6 years.
-I've boostrapped multiple clusters, implemented auto scaling (in every direction), and handled mass migrations.
+**Kubernetes:** I've used kubernetes extensively every day for the last 8 years.
+I've boostrapped and managed multiple production clusters, implemented auto scaling (in every direction), and handled years of migrations.

 **Databases:** I have a good working knowledge of MySQL, PostreSQL, and Redis.
 I have worked with Mongodb and ElasticSearch often (just not recently),